MESMER-group/mesmer/README.md

 You should have received a copy of the GNU General Public License along with MESMER.
 If not, see https://www.gnu.org/licenses/.

-The full list of code contributors can be found in AUTORS or on [github.com/contributors](https://github.com/MESMER-group/mesmer/graphs/contributors).
+The full list of code contributors can be found in AUTHORS or on [github.com/contributors](https://github.com/MESMER-group/mesmer/graphs/contributors).